6 Min Read

 Flirting with someone when we're in a relationship is unloving and it's disrespectful to our partner.
 That may not be our intention, but it's a result of flirting.

-No, you exactly can and you should.
-This does not mean you can't be friendly, that we can't be nice, or engage with the opposite sex.
-It's just that there's no flirting with anyone but our significant other.
+Not cheating doesn’t mean you can't be friendly, nice, or engage with the opposite sex.
+There's just no flirting with anyone but our significant other.

-So that sexy smile that Greta threw that man, not okay.
-Samantha, just smiling, you're fine.
-It comes down to a matter of meaning.
+So that sexy smile that Greta threw that man - not okay.

 As I was recording this video I considered the many couples I’ve counseled who’ve struggled with this topic.